 Instructions

-- Note: melted sugar is very hot, do not touch the caramel until it’s cooled.
+- SAFETY NOTE: melted sugar is very hot, do not touch the caramel until it’s cooled.

 - Combine sugar, water, corn syrup, and salt in a small saucepan.
 Cook over medium-low heat, stirring occasionally, until sugar is dissolved.
 If any sugar crystals form on the sides of the pan, dip a pastry brush in water and use it to sweep away any sugar crystals.1 cup (200 g) granulated sugar, ¼ cup (60 ml) water, 2 Tablespoons light corn syrup, ¼ – ½ teaspoon salt

-- Turn heat to medium and cook without stirring until mixture turns caramel in color (this can take about 15 minutes or so) and reaches a temperature of 340-345F (171-173C).
+- Continue to cook without stirring (if you notice uneven browning you can gently swirl the pan) until mixture turns amber in color (this can take about 15 minutes or so).
+If using a thermometer this usually happens between 320-340F (160-172C).

 - Remove from heat and very slowly drizzle in cream while stirring.
 Mixture will bubble a lot, use caution.½ cup (120 ml) heavy cream